wenewzhang/mixin_labs-java-bot/README2.md

 <=========----> 75% EXECUTING [13s]
 > :run
 ```
-Developer can send Bitcoin to their bots in message panel.
-The bot receive the Bitcoin and then send back immediately.
+Developer can send Bitcoin to their bots in chatting page.
+The bot will send Bitcoin back immediately after receive it.
 ![transfer and tokens](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/transfer-any-tokens.jpg)

-User can pay 0.001 Bitcoin to bot by click the button and the 0.001 Bitcoin will be refunded in 1 second,In fact, user can pay any coin either.
+User can pay 0.001 Bitcoin to bot by click the button and the 0.001 Bitcoin will be refunded in 1 second.
+In fact, user can pay any coin.
 ![pay-link](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/Pay_and_refund_quickly.jpg)

-## Source code explanation
+## Source code summary
 ```java
 if (jsObj.get("amount").getAsFloat() > 0) {
   String encryptPin = MixinUtil.encryptPayKey(Config.PIN,Config.PAY_KEY);